yoh2/libbf-rs/README.md

 ### Use predefined Brainfuck interpreter

-`bf' feature flag is needed to compile this example.
+`bf` feature flag is needed to compile this example.

 ```rust
 use libbf::{predefined::bf, runtime};